blue-yonder/tsfresh/docs/text/parallelization.rst

 change it manually, the number of pools defaults to half the number of processors on the current system.
 We recommend setting it to the maximum number of available (and otherwise idle) processors.

 The chunksize of the Pool's map function is another important parameter to consider.
+It corresponds to the number of tested features by the Pools processes.
+If you set it to 5, every process will get 5 features (and of course the target vector).

 It can be set via the `chunksize` field.
 By default it is calculated using the :func:`tsfresh.feature_extraction.extraction._calculate_best_chunksize` function.

 Parallelization of Feature Extraction
 -------------------------------------